Mongol campaign against the Nizaris: Capitulation of Alamut

 Khurshah instructed all Nizari castles of the Rusbar valley to capitulate, evacuate, and dismantle their forts.
 All castles (around forty) subsequently capitulated, except Alamut (under sipahsalar Muqaddam al-Din Muhammad Mubariz) and Lambsar, possibly because their commanders thought the Imam had issued orders under duress and was practicing a sort of taqiyya.
 Despite the small size of the fortress and its garrison, Alamut was stone-built (unlike Maymun-Diz), well-provisioned, and featured a reliable water supply.
 However, the Nizari faith demands the faithful pay absolute obedience to the Imam in all circumstances.
 Hülegü surrounded Alamut with his army, and Khurshah unsuccessfully attempted to persuade its commander to surrender.
 Hülegü left a large force under Balaghai to besiege Alamut, and himself together with Khurshah set out to besiege the nearby Lambsar.
-Muqaddam al-Din eventually capitulated after a few days in December 1256.
+Muqaddam al-Din eventually capitulated when he learned that the Imam wasn't obligated to surrender after a few days in December 1256.

 Juvayni describes the difficulty by which the Mongols dismantled the plastered walls and lead-covered ramparts of Alamut.
 The Mongols had to set fire to the buildings and then destroy them piece by piece.
 He also notes the extensive chambers, galleries, and deep tanks, replete with wine, vinegar, honey, and other goods.
 During the pillage, one man was almost drowned in a honey store.

 After examining Alamut's famous library, Juvayni saved "copies of the Qur'an and other choice books" as well as "astronomical instruments such as kursis (part of an astrolabe), armillary spheres, complete and partial astrolabes, and others", and burned the other books "which related to their heresy and error".
 He also picked Hasan Sabbah's biography, Sargudhasht-i Bābā Sayyidinā (سرگذشت بابا سیدنا), which interested him, but he claims he burnt it after reading it.
 Juvayni has extensively cited its contents in his Tarikh-i Jahangushay.

 Juvayni noted the impregnability and self-sufficiency of Alamut and the other Nizari fortresses.
 Rashid al-Din similarly writes of the good fortune of Mongols in their war against the Nizaris.